Jan Kees de Jager: Minister of Finance

 On 23 February 2010 following the resignation of Wouter Bos, and with him all the Labour Party members from the Fourth Balkenende cabinet, De Jager became Minister of Finance.
 He worked on the 2011 budget and on 14 October 2010 De Jager remained as Cabinet Minister in the First Rutte cabinet with Frans Weekers as State secretary.
 On 26 February 2012 former Minister of Finance Onno Ruding told journalist and television host Eva Jinek he had regular contact with De Jager on specific topics.

 During the 2023–2024 Dutch cabinet formation, he was asked to serve as scout, but he declined.
 After the new right-wing governing coalition – consisting of the Party for Freedom (PVV), the People's Party for Freedom and Democracy (VVD), New Social Contract (NSC), and the Farmer–Citizen Movement (BBB) – had agreed that their party leaders would remain in parliament, De Jager was one of three candidates identified to serve as prime minister in the resulting cabinet.
 He turned down the offer, and Dick Schoof was eventually chosen.

-Personal
+Personal life

 In 2011, De Jager said that he is in a relationship with a man.